LocalOrbit/localorbit/docs/letsencrypt_manual_wildcard.md

 cert renewal](https://devcenter.heroku.com/articles/automated-certificate-management#providing-your-own-tls-certificate).

-Our DNS provider is [DNSMadeEasy](https://cp.dnsmadeeasy.com/login), get the credentials from Weston or Rob.
+Our DNS provider is [DNSMadeEasy](https://cp.dnsmadeeasy.com/login), get the credentials from Rob.

 Can see all certs, their expiries, and learn their heroku names with:

     heroku certs -a localorbit-staging

 There are [docs for the DNSMadeEasy letencrypt api options](https://github.com/Neilpang/acme.sh/tree/dev/dnsapi#9-use-dnsmadeeasy-domain-api), but you can just follow the specific instructions below.

+Note, if you have trouble you can always [do it manually](https://github.com/acmesh-official/acme.sh/wiki/DNS-manual-mode).

 ## To update staging certs